Dhia-zorai/qr-code/README.md

 ### Useful resources

-- [FlexBox Froggy](https://flexboxfroggy.com/) - This is a simple yet an amazing game for anyone who wants to learn/refresh/improve flexbox.
-Highly recommended for improving your flexbox skills.
+- [FlexBox Froggy](https://flexboxfroggy.com/) - This is a simple yet an amazing game for anyone who wants to learn or refresh their flexbox knowledge.